isomerpages/psd-goc/_why-plan/Make Your Wishes Known.md

   terms.
 ---
 <h2><strong>Shape your legacy, your way</strong></h2>
-<p>Define your legacy and ensure your wishes are honoured by planning for
+<p>Ensure your wishes are honoured by planning for the future with clarity
-the future with clarity and purpose.</p>
+and purpose.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/make_your_wishes_known_2.jpg">